-In the past few years, several prototypes of ground vision based autonomous landing systems have been developed in [7-9], respectively.
-All are concerned with a mapping from image sequence to spatial trajectory by using computer vision which usually involves two workflow steps: flying vehicle target detection and automatic positioning.
+So far, several prototypes of ground vision based autonomous landing systems have been developed in Refs.8-10, respectively.
+All are concerned with a mapping from image sequences to spatial trajectories using computer vision which usually involves two workflow steps: flying vehicle target detection and automatic positioning.
 In this study, the vision automatic detection schemes are concerned and considered further.
-As for similar scenarios, Yang et al.7 presented accurate UAV landing performance in a GPS denied-environment, by running a ground-based near infrared camera system.
+As for similar scenarios, Yang et al.8 presented accurate UAV landing performance in a GPS-denied environment, by running a ground-based near infrared camera system.
 A nose infrared laser lamp is fixed on the vehicle as a cooperative marker for image detection.
 The foreground area of the candidate targets is obtained by a simple morphological pre-processing.
-Researchers at Portuguese Navy Research Center8 used a ground based monocular vision system supporting the autonomous landing of a fixed-wing aerial vehicle onto a fast patrol boat.
-For obtaining the relative pose of the vehicle, they have used several 3D model-based system combinations using the Computer-Aided Design (CAD) model for tracking.
+Researchers at Portuguese Navy Research Center9 used a ground based monocular vision system supporting the autonomous landing of a fixed-wing aerial vehicle onto a fast patrol boat.
+For obtaining the relative pose of the vehicle, they employed several 3D model-based system combinations using the Computer-Aided Design (CAD) model for tracking.
 Both systems need to know the geometrical model or place the cooperative marker on the flying vehicle.
-On the contrary, Kong and Hu developed a traditional stereo ground-based system including two pan-tilt units and two cameras, without relying on any cooperative onboard markers or geometrical knowledge.9 Since the system was conducted, Hu, Tang, Cao et al.^{3,9,11} have been working on algorithms of automatic detection and localization on an autolanding vehicle.
-Both corner-based and skeleton-based algorithms have been designed and implemented to target detection on the ground captured sequential images.^{3,12} Tang, Hu et al.3 initially integrated the active contour method into Chan-Vese model detection, and an extended Kalman estimator was developed for ground vision based localization.
+On the contrary, Kong et al. developed a traditional stereo ground-based system including two pan-tilt units and two cameras, without relying on any cooperative onboard marker or geometrical knowledge.10 Since the system was conducted, Hu et al.^{3,10,11} have been working on algorithms of automatic detection and localization on an autolanding vehicle.
+Both corner-based and skeleton-based algorithms have been designed and implemented to target detection on the ground captured sequential images.^{3,12} Tang et al.3 initially integrated the active contour method into Chan-Vese model detection, and an extended Kalman estimator was developed for ground vision based localization.
 Thanks to on-ground sufficient computing resources, Cao et al.13 adopted and improved a flying vehicle tracking algorithm based on GOTURN, which attaches the frame rate to 100 fps, nearly 5 times higher than that of the Chan-Vese algorithm.

-Although the pre-existing researches have shown remarkable detection performance in the UAV autolanding processing, challenges still exist in accuracy, robustness and real-time feature, respectively.
-Yang's target detection method7 is only suitable for UAVs equipped with infrared laser lamp at the nose, which is difficult to be generalized for various types of aerial crafts.
+Although the pre-existing researches have shown remarkable detection performance in the UAV autolanding processing, challenges still exist in accuracy, robustness and real-time feature.
+Yang's target detection method8 is only suitable for UAVs equipped with infrared laser lamp at the nose, which is difficult to be generalized for various types of aircraft.
 Due to the processing rate of below 25 fps, the real-time performance of Chan-Vese is seldom appropriate for practical applications of autolanding.3 Similarly, the GOTURN tracking based method13 relies on human-computer interaction for labeling the bounding box within the first frame.
 Meanwhile, the tracking error ought to accumulate for a long-term period.
 Once a frame is tracked to the fall target, it may cause inefficacy of the whole vision-based tracking even.
 Particularly, some scenarios cannot be correctly treated by using the pre-existing methods.
 For instance, part of the landing vehicle goes out of the field of view, and only the partial body is captured from the images.

-Under such circumstances, this paper innovatively employs deep learning into mapping sequential image frames into spatial localization during the fixed-wing aircraft's autolanding.
+In the consideration of the existing issues in ground vision based methods, this paper innovatively investigates a novel deep learning-based method that maps sequential image frames into the spatial localization of UAVs at the autolanding period.
 Deep learning supports a higher processing speed of target detection, and enables a greater accuracy promotion of vision-based positioning further.
-The overall algorithm has a great improvement in accuracy, robustness and real-time than the previous works.
+The overall algorithm has a great improvement in accuracy, robustness and real-time performance in comparison with the prior works.
 The contributions of this paper are summarized as follows: